 - Don’t necessarily stick to the standard format for personal statements.
 Whilst it’s important to include all the necessary information about your subject and yourself if you can think of a different way to present it then don’t be afraid to go for it.

-For 2017 entry, Oxford University received almost 20,000 undergraduate applications for around 3,200 undergraduate places.
+For 2018 entry, Oxford University received over 21,500 undergraduate applications for around 3,300 undergraduate places.
 This means there are around 6 applications for every available place.
-In 2017, Cambridge University received just over 17,000 applications for around 4,500 places.
+In 2018, Cambridge University received 18,378 applications for around 4,500 places.
 With many of these applicants holding top grades, it can be very difficult to stand out from the crowd.
 This is where your original thinking comes in handy.
 In your personal statement, think about how the subject you are applying relates to your other studies, the world around you and your personal experiences.

 It’s important for the candidate to remember that the interviewers have made a career out of their chosen subject; they will genuinely be interested to have a conversation with you if you can bring an interesting or original thought to your personal statement and interview.